Hands-On Tutorial: Custom Modeling in the Visual ML Tool¶

 In this hands-on lesson, you will build custom models on a dataset.
 In the process, you’ll learn the requirements for custom models used in the visual ML tool and implement some of the different ways to create custom models.

-Additionally, you’ll need access to Dataiku DSS version 8.0 or above (the free edition is compatible).
+Additionally, you’ll need access to Dataiku version 8.0 or above (the free edition is compatible).
 You can download it here.

 Create the Project¶